TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

 Step 2 Go into and updated the host file to include the attribute [elk] as well adding the destination ip of the ELK server.
         [elk]
         10.4.0.4 ansible_python_insterpreter=/usr/bin/python

+  - Run Nano Host and add what is show below:

 <img width="1148" alt="Host Elk" src="https://user-images.githubusercontent.com/86326713/123365852-5e2daf00-d534-11eb-9a0d-46d8a7bfc632.png">